TinyHedgehogArmy/TinyHedgehogArmy.github.io/Workingnotes.md

 #To do list

 ##Final stuff
-- [ ] Add in breadcrumb for results page
+- [x] Add in breadcrumb for results page
-- [ ] Hover details for transparency
+- [x] Hover details for transparency
 - [x] Add logo to guide
 - [x] Fix the text that appears above the guide page! (replace with own overlay thing?)
+- [x] Add 'Next' and 'Prev' buttons for pages
+- [x] Compress all images
+- [x] Fix images on homepage
 - [ ] Code help popups
-- [ ] Add 'Next' and 'Prev' buttons for pages
+- [x] Fix small screens results page
-- [ ] Fix images on homepage
+- [ ] Fix design about page
-- [ ] Compress all images

 ##Data creation and cleaning
 - [x] Compile together all the datasets